Revised January 2nd, 2020

 Automated means of data collection include the following:

 Log File Information.
 Log file information is automatically reported by your browser or mobile application each time you access a website on our Systems.
-Log files are used by AUS and our partners (such as providers of security software).
-For example, when you access an AUS website, our servers automatically record certain information that your web browser sends when you visit any website.
+Log files are used by IPSCIO and our partners (such as providers of security software).
+For example, when you access an IPSCIO website, our servers automatically record certain information that your web browser sends when you visit any website.
 These server logs include information such as your web request, Internet Protocol (“IP”) address, browser type, referring / exit pages and URLs, domain names, landing pages, and pages viewed.
 In order to mitigate attempts of unauthorized access to your account and to our Systems, our security partners compare the information shared by your web browser with a list of known transgressors who attempted to harm other websites and users.

 Device Information.
 We collect information about the device you use to access the Systems, including type of device, operating system, screen size, settings and IP address.
 Whether we collect some or all of this information often depends on what type of device you’re using and its settings.
 For example, different types of information are available depending on whether you’re using a Mac or a PC, or an iPhone or Android phone.